gwatts/sshproxy/README.md

 Give the client a compiled copy of sshproxy and a suitable `sshproxy.yaml` file.

-On Mac they will have to right click on the program and select "Open" and accept the warning to run the program to avoid GateKeeper restrictions on unsigned programs.
+On Mac OS they will have to right click on the program and select "Open" and accept the warning to run the program to avoid GateKeeper restrictions on unsigned programs.

 On Windows you may need to run the program from a command prompt for similar reasons.